marvincayetano/rebel-devtest/README.md

 This is a simple application test to all dev applicants.

-This application is created using ReactJS, Styled-Components, CSS Grid.
+This application is created with ReactJS, Styled-Components, CSS Grid.

 ## Demo